aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/pivot-tables/get-pivot-table-refresh-date-and-refresh-by-who-information/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells now supports fetching the refresh date and refresh by who information from a workbook.
+Aspose.Cells now supports fetching the refresh date and refresh‑by‑who information from a workbook.

 {{% /alert %}}

 [**PivotTable.RefreshDate**](https://reference.aspose.com/cells/net/aspose.cells.pivot/pivottable/properties/refreshdate) returns the date on which the PivotTable report was last refreshed.
-Similarly [**PivotTable.RefreshByWho**](https://reference.aspose.com/cells/net/aspose.cells.pivot/pivottable/properties/refreshedbywho) property returns the name of the user who refreshed the report last time.
-Following example demonstrates this feature and sample file can be downloaded from the following link.
+Similarly, the [**PivotTable.RefreshByWho**](https://reference.aspose.com/cells/net/aspose.cells.pivot/pivottable/properties/refreshedbywho) property returns the name of the user who last refreshed the report.
+The following example demonstrates this feature, and the sample file can be downloaded from the link below.

 [SourcePivotTable.xlsx](77496335.xlsx)